 Finally, the Porters’ Social and Charitable Association started in the late 1930s at 817 ½ Main Street, and acted as a social hub and meeting place for organizations.

-The collection includes artifacts and 22 boxes of archival materials and photographs dating from the 1910s to the 1960s, as well as 21 oral history recordings with individuals who lived in Winnipeg and worked for the railway.
+The collection includes artifacts and 22 boxes of archival materials and photographs dating from the 1910s to the 1960s.
 Part of the collection was used to create the exhibition “Back Tracks to Railroad Ties: The First Journey, The Early History of Black People in Canada” in partnership with members of the Black community and the Archives of Manitoba, and shown at the Manitoba Museum in 1994.
 The Museum collection is available for researchers by appointment (COVID restrictions apply), and the Archives of Manitoba also includes a large associated collection.

 By Dr. Leah Morton, Curatorial Assistant in History